d8ahazard/glimmr/readme.md

 ### Configure Glimmr Settings
 Open the side menu, and click the gear icon to access settings.
-Optional capture modes are "DreamScreen (Default)", "Camera", "HDMI", and "Screen Capture".
+Optional capture modes are "Dreamscreen (Default)", "Camera", "HDMI", and "Screen Capture".

 Screen capture and HDMI are either WIP or not implemented.